Can I Quit Drugs Without Rehab? (Dangers and Treatment Options)

 Some of these types of treatment interventions include:8,9

 • Detox.
-Detox is a form of treatment where you stay overnight for days to weeks while you safely rid your drug of choice from your system.
+Detox is a form of treatment where you are supervised by healthcare professionals while your body adjusts to a drug-or-alcoh0l-free state.
 In detox, staff may use medications, behavioral therapies, or other modalities to help you tolerate withdrawal symptoms and remain safe during your detoxification period.

 • Inpatient.
 Short-term and long-term inpatient treatment programs are modalities that entail you staying in rehab 24/7 for weeks or months at a time (depending on your chosen program and other factors).
 In inpatient rehab, you may participate in individual or group therapy, meet with a psychiatrist and case manager, and participate in many other therapeutic activities that aid in your recovery from addiction and any co-occurring mental health conditions.